rate-nl/ISO/ISMS.md

 - Cooperate with investigations and follow security protocols.

 ### **7.2.
 Tech Lead**
-- Leads incident detection, containment, and resolution.
+- Leads **technical containment and resolution** of incidents.
 - Reviews and maintains incident logs.
 - Coordinates security improvements post-incident.

 ### **7.3.
 Managing Director**
+- **Leads overall incident response efforts**, ensuring proper execution of containment, eradication, and recovery steps.
 - Assists in response when the Tech Lead is unavailable.
 - Supports log analysis and recovery processes.